MaxLeiter/sortablejs-vue3/README.md

 ![GIF of the demo being used](./readme/demo.gif)

-This is a thin wrapper around the great [SortableJS](https://github.com/SortableJS/Sortable) library.
+This is a thin wrapper around the great [SortableJS](https://github.com/SortableJS/Sortable) library for Vue 2 & 3.
 I had many issues migrating from Vue.Draggable to vue.draggable.next, and after briefly investigating I decided that it was too complicated and a smaller solution was the answer.
 This wrapper attempts to keep you as close to Sortable as possible.

 ### Why not use \<other library\>?